dahong67/HePPCAT.jl/README.md

 help?> heppcat
 search: heppcat HePPCAT HePPCATModel

-  heppcat(Y,k,iters;init=homppca(Y,k),vknown=false)
+  heppcat(Y,k,iters;init=homppca(Y,k),vknown=false,varfloor=zero(eltype(init.v)))

   Estimate probabilistic PCA model for noise that is heteroscedastic across samples.

-  Inputs
+  Required Inputs
-  ≡≡≡≡≡≡≡≡
+  ≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡

     •  Y : list of matrices (each column is a sample)

     •  k : number of factors

     •  iters : number of iterations to run

+  Optional Keyword Arguments
+  ≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡≡

     •  init : initial model (will be modified in-place)

     •  vknown : variances are known (do not update) default false

     •  varfloor : lower bound for variance iterates (useful if the iterates are degenerating to zero) default = 0

   Output is a HePPCATModel object.
 ```